-We inform families of their children's academic standing and share their accomplishments through Parent/Teacher/Child conferences (see school calendar for dates), report cards, and individual New England Common Assessment Program (NECAP) assessment results.
+We inform families of their children's academic standing and share their accomplishments through Parent/Teacher/Child conferences (see school calendar for dates), report cards, and individual New England Common Assessment Program (NECAP) assessment results and plan with parents for improved NECAP achievement at the Middle and Upper school level.
 There are three marking periods (trimesters) each year.
 Students will receive a report card at the end of each trimester and a less formal progress report at the mid-point of each trimester.
-Final report cards demonstrate students' performance on grade level standards and include extensive narrative comments from each teacher.
+Final report cards demonstrate students' performance on grade level standards.
 (For more information, see the Assessment section of the Family Handbook.)

-We involve families in the academic curriculum through grade level events, publishing parties, student presentations, town meetings, and homework assignments that require family participation.
+We involve families in the academic curriculum through grade level and school-wide events, publishing parties, student presentations, town meetings, and homework assignments that require family participation.

-In the Family Resource Bulletin and school library we make available books, periodicals, tapes and brochures on topics of parenting, education and child development, as well as information on affordable educational and recreational destinations.
+In the Family Resource Center and school library we make available books, periodicals, tapes and brochures on topics of parenting, education and child development, as well as information on affordable educational and recreational destinations.

-Any time a child is identified as needing special services, whether Title 1, Special Education, or behavioral/psychological/social and emotional support, the family is informed and encouraged to participate in the assessment and intervention planning process.
+Any time a child is identified as needing additional services, whether Title 1, Special Education, or behavioral/psychological/social and emotional support, the family is informed and encouraged to participate in the assessment and intervention planning process.